• Objective See

 Using Cocoa APIs, this entire function could have been replaced with a single line of code: [[NSFileManager defaultManager] copyItemAtPath:source toPath:destination error:nil];

-After installing itself the malware spawns this installed copy (~/.defaults/Finder.app/Contents/MacOS/Finder
+After installing itself the malware spawns this installed copy (~/.defaults/Finder.app/Contents/MacOS/Finder), then exits.

 We can observe the launch of the installed copy via our open-source ProcInfo utility: